 Along with economic might, the splendor of Venice was built upon a foundation of military power.
 Its formidable navy saw lots of action.

-Nearby stand the imposing gates of the Arsenale — Europe's first great military industrial complex.
-The Republic's fortified shipyard, with 3,000 workers using an early form of assembly line production and standardized parts, could produce one warship a day.
+Nearby stand the imposing gates of the Arsenal — Europe's first great military-industrial complex.
+The Republic's fortified shipyard, with 3,000 workers using an early form of assembly-line production and standardized parts, it could produce one warship a day.